NikkelM/Todo-PR-Checker/README.md

 ---

-This app is automatically built and deployed using Google Cloud Build, and subsequently hosted through Google Cloud Run whenever a new version is released on GitHub, ensuring your installation is always up-to-date.
+This app is developed using Ruby with Sinatra, automatically built and deployed using Google Cloud Build, and subsequently hosted through Google Cloud Run whenever a new version is released on GitHub.

 If you enjoy the app and want to say thanks, consider buying me a [coffee](https://ko-fi.com/nikkelm) or [sponsoring](https://github.com/sponsors/NikkelM) this project.